autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/features/interface.md

 ## Description

-Considering the product life cycle, there will be multiple vehicles that use different versions of the AD API due to changes in requirements or some improvements.
+Considering the product life cycle, there may be multiple vehicles using different versions of the AD API due to changes in requirements or functional improvements.
 For example, a vehicle uses `v1` for stability and another vehicle uses `v2` for more functionality.

 In that situation, the AD API users such as developers of a web service have to switch the application behavior based on the version that each vehicle uses.